Developing a mindfulness practice offers myriad positive benefits for the body and mind (Davis & Hayes, 2011).

 Our Favorite Mindfulness Videos

 To help you start your mindfulness journey, we have put together a list of videos.
-The videos are divided into different categories and should help you with various areas of your life.
-Some of these videos can also be used in the classroom.
+Some can also be used in the classroom.

 Mindfulness Meditation – Guided 10 Minutes

-If you enjoy these videos, then subscribe to the Calm channel on youtube.
+If you enjoy these videos, consider subscribing to the Calm channel on YouTube.

 Body Scan Meditation (Tame Anxiety)